Wetlands - Frequently Asked Questions

 How can I find out if my property is in a wetland?

-You can go to the public counter for the Planning Division on the first floor of the Planning and Development Center (view address & map) and request a copy of the Anchorage Wetlands Management Plan, which includes a small wetland map.
+You can go to the public counter for the Planning Department on the first floor of the Planning and Development Center (view address & map) and request a copy of the Anchorage Wetlands Management Plan, which includes a small wetland map.
 If more detailed information is needed, staff can help you locate your property on a 1'=500' scale map.
-Each wetland unit is depicted with a color that refers to its wetland designation ("A," "B", "C").
+Each wetland unit is depicted with a color that refers to its wetland designation ("A," "B," "C").
 Every numbered wetland has its own site-specific management strategy detailed in Table 2 of the plan.
 A wetlands map can also be viewed in the Municipality of Anchorage Wetlands Atlas.

 How can I develop my wetlands property?